Forsyth Barr Stadium: Rugby league

 The stadium hosted a pre-season rugby league match between National Rugby League sides the New Zealand Warriors and Brisbane Broncos on 23 February 2013.
 The game attracted 15,000 spectators, with the Warriors prevailing 16–10.
 The quality of the stadium was an important factor in attracting the game to the city.
 The match was the first time the Warriors had played in Dunedin.

 In round 3 of the 2017 NRL season on 17 March, the Canterbury-Bankstown Bulldogs defeated the New Zealand Warriors 24–12 in front of 10,238 spectators in the first NRL game in Dunedin for premiership points.

 The stadium has hosted one New Zealand rugby league international, against England in week 3 of the 2014 Four Nations on 8 November 2014.
 New Zealand beat England 16–14 in front of 15,863 spectators.

 Other uses

 Concerts

 The stadium has hosted musical performances by international artists starting with Elton John in November 2011.
 Other notable acts to have performed at the stadium include Macklemore (2013), Aerosmith (2013), Paul Simon (2013), Tinie Tempah (2014), Rod Stewart (2015), Neil Diamond (2015), Fleetwood Mac (2015), Black Sabbath (2016), Stevie Nicks (2017), Roger Waters (2018), Robbie Williams (2018), and Ed Sheeran (2018).
 It also hosted Kendrick Lamar, Shania Twain, and P!nk during 2018.
-Fleetwood Mac and Elton John & Queen + Adam Lambert performed at the stadium between 2019 and 2020.
+The Eagles, Fleetwood Mac, Elton John & Queen + Adam Lambert performed at the stadium between 2019 and 2020.
+Live music returned to the venue after the pandemic with shows from Red Hot Chili Peppers supported by Post Malone, Rod Stewart and Cyndi Lauper in 2023.

 Ed Sheeran's three concerts during his 2018 tour set a new record for concerts in Dunedin, pulling in an audience between them of 108,000 people, with almost 70,000 of those attending coming from outside the city.
+On 5 March 2024, P!nk returned to the stadium for her Summer Carnival, performing of a record-breaking crowd of over 37,000 fans.